winstonjs/winston/README.md

 You may also log directly via the default logger exposed by `require('winston')`, but this merely intended to be a convenient shared logger to use throughout your application if you so choose.
-And default logger don't have any transports by default, you need add transports by yourself, otherwise you may encounter memory issue.
+Note that the default logger doesn't have any transports by default.
+You need add transports by yourself, and leaving the default logger without any transports may produce a high memory usage issue.

 ## Table of contents